Gravesend: History

 Milton Chantry is Gravesend's oldest surviving building and dates from the early 14th century.
 It was refounded as a chapel in 1320/21 on the original site of a former leper hospital founded in 1189.
 It is a Grade II* listed building.

 Gravesend has one of the oldest surviving markets in the country.
 Its earliest charter dates from 1268, with town status being granted to the two parishes of Gravesend and Milton by King Henry III in its Charter of Incorporation of that year.
 The first mayor of Gravesend was elected in 1268 but the first town hall was not built until 1573.
 The current Gravesend Town Hall was completed in 1764: although it ceased to operate as a seat of government in 1968 when the new Gravesham Civic Centre was opened, it remained in use as a magistrates' court until 2000.
 It now operates as a venue for weddings and civil partnership ceremonies.

-During the Hundred Years' War, Gravesend was raided by a Castilian fleet in 1380.
+In 1380, during the Hundred Years' War, Gravesend was raided by a French fleet.

 In 1401, a further royal charter was granted, allowing the men of the town to operate boats between London and the town; these became known as the "Long Ferry".
 It became the preferred form of passage, because of the perils of road travel (see below).

 On Gravesend's river front are the remains of a device fort built by command of King Henry VIII in 1543.

 In March 1617, John Rolfe and his Native American wife Rebecca (Pocahontas), with their two-year-old son, Thomas, boarded a ship in London bound for the Commonwealth of Virginia; the ship had only sailed as far as Gravesend before Rebecca fell ill, and she died shortly after she was taken ashore.
 It is not known what caused her death.
 Her funeral and interment took place on 21 March 1617 at the parish church of St George, Gravesend.
 The site of her grave was underneath the church's chancel, though since the previous church was destroyed by fire in 1727 her exact resting place is unknown.
 Thomas Rolfe survived, but was placed under the supervision of Sir Lewis Stukley at Plymouth, before being sent to his uncle, Henry Rolfe whilst John Rolfe and his late wife's assistant Tomocomo reached America under the captaincy of Sir Samuel Argall's ship.
 Pocahontas (real name: Matoaka) is an important figure in both American and British history.